Three ways to do a two-way ANOVA with Python

 partitioning of the Sum of Squares (SS)

-For the calculation of the sum of squares A, B and Total we will need to have the grand mean.
-Using Pandas DataFrame method mean on the dependent variable only will give us the grand mean:
+To calculate the sums of squares for A, B, and Total, we need the grand mean.
+Using the Pandas DataFrame method mean on the dependent variable only will give us the grand mean:

 grand_mean = data['len'].mean()Code language: Python (python)